About

 Back in 2017 I signed up to a smithing class at the Turpentine Gallery in Brixton.
 Our first task was to cut into a piece of brass using a jeweller’s saw and that was it, I was hooked.

-For me, it’s all about the metal.
-I work exclusively with recycled solid gold and silver - never plated or filled - as the metal itself is what inspires and defines each piece, and its integrity is vital.
+All my pieces are made of solid gold and silver - never plated or filled - as the metal is what defines each piece and its integrity is vital.